fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 First off, a big thank you to all of the players that have reached out to us with bugs, comments, and suggestions during the Advanced Access period for _Civilization VII_.
 We are reading and collecting all of your feedback, and will continue to do so as we [roll out improvements going forward](https://civilization.2k.com/civ-vii/news/message-from-firaxis-games/).

-Today’s **1.0.1 Patch 2** for PC addresses some player feedback received during Advanced Access and is the first in a series of upcoming patches intended to do so.
+Today's **1.0.1 Patch 2** for PC addresses some player feedback received during Advanced Access and is the first in a series of upcoming patches intended to do so.
 Stay tuned for larger, more substantive updates to come in the future.

 Please continue to send us your feedback on the [Steam Discussion forums](https://steamcommunity.com/app/1295660/discussions/) or our official [_Civilization_ Discord Server](https://discord.gg/civilizationofficial).